brunorijsman/dske-python/docs/dske-protocol.md

 that he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.

+## Local distributor

+The IETF draft contains the concept of a local distributor, which sits between the hub and the client.
+Our code does not implement local distributors.

+## Message wrapping

+The draft calls for key establishment messages to be "_wrapped with Authenticated Encryption with Associated Data (AEAD) mode ... whose primary purpose is anti-DoS, anonymity and confidentiality of control data_".
+We did not implement this since (according to the draft) this "_is not essential to the underlying security of DSKE_."

+## Initial keys

+The draft calls the hub delivering a set of "_initial keys_" the the client when the client registers itself with the hub.
+The purpose of these initial keys is not clear from the draft;
+we assume that they are used for message wrapping.
+Since we did not implement message wrapping, we also did not implement the delivery of initial keys.

 ### Client ID

 The IETF draft calls for the hubs to assign a locally significant ID to the client upon